 St. martyr.
 Marina beats the devil

-Since the proud wants to be in the center of attention, he must correspond to that standard of living that allows him to rise above others.
+Since the proud person wants to be in the center of attention, he must correspond to that standard of living that allows him to rise above others.
 Hence the love of money, and the whole meaning of life relies on serving the golden calf.
 Ambition weakens the Christian soul, teaches theft, offends people and keeps the hand from giving alms.
-The Monk Mark the Ascetic writes: "The substance of vanity and bodily pleasure is avarice, which, according to Divine Scripture, is also the root of all evil (cf. Tim.
-6, 10) ».
-By gaining wealth for the purpose of exaltation, one begins to sink into the darkness of all passions.
-Money gives him the opportunity to satisfy the lusts of the body - gluttony, embrace, fornication, which, as the Monk Varsonofy of Optina says, goes for pride, as if in the footsteps .
+The Monk Mark the Ascetic writes: "The substance of vanity and bodily pleasure is avarice, which, according to Divine Scripture, is the root of all evil (see Tim.
+6, 10)" .
+Getting rich for the purpose of exaltation, a person begins to sink into the darkness of all passions.
+Money gives him the opportunity to satisfy the lust of the body - gluttony, embrace, fornication, which, as the Monk Varsonofi of Optina says, goes for pride, as if in the footsteps .

-The demons of fornication are bound up with the demon of pride.
-A particularly strong prodigal battle is tolerated to a proud proprietor, in order to heal the greater by the lesser sin, the weakest disease - the strongest.
+The demons of fornication are bound up with the pride of pride.
+A particularly strong prodigal abuse is tolerated to a proud proprietor, so that the greater, the weakest disease, the strongest, can be cured by a lesser sin.
 But if a person himself will humble himself in time, then he will not need this cruel treatment.
 A good example is Paisius the Sacred.
 He tells that at some point he was attacked by a strong temptation of fornication.
 He decided to cope with this temptation at all costs.
 He began to climb the mountain, reading prayers.
 But the battle did not stop, but only intensified.
 At some point, he suddenly remembered that he had recently condemned a woman for her prodigal passion.
 And he condemned sternly.
-At that moment he did not suspect about the possible strength of this passion, apparently, in the depths of himself, he was over-lauded over her.
-As soon as he remembered this episode, he repented of his condemnation, passion left him .
+At that moment he did not suspect about the possible strength of this passion, apparently, in the depths of himself, he was over-lauded over it.
+As soon as he remembered this episode, he repented of his condemnation, the passion left him .

 Excessive eating can become the foundation for other passions, and hence pride.